 The Association for the Advancement of Philosophy and Psychiatry (AAPP) was established in 1989 to promote cross-disciplinary research, educational initiatives, and graduate training programs in philosophy and psychiatry.
 Philosophical methods bring to psychiatry a kind of analysis and critique that are invaluable in their clarity of thought, meaning, and application to practice.
 But over the years, we also have found that, in addition to having its own philosophical problems, psychiatry also informs philosophical theorizing itself, and that the field of “philosophy and psychiatry” is developing into its own interdisciplinary field.

-AAPP is dedicated to philosophical inquiry in psychiatric theory and practice.
-AAPP aims to enhance the effectiveness of the psychiatrist as teacher, researcher, and practitioner by illuminating the philosophical issues embedded in these activities.
-AAPP also aims to consider the ways in which psychiatric knowledge, theories, and practices can enrich and challenge basic philosophical assumptions about mind, knowledge, and subjectivity, for instance.
-Topics of interest include the identification, understanding, and explication of abnormal experience and behavior; the problem of psychiatric classification; the relationship between neuroscience and clinical practice; the evaluation of clinical methods; and moral and ethical issues raised by psychiatric categories and practice.
+The Association for the Advancement of Philosophy and Psychiatry (AAPP) is dedicated to philosophical inquiry into psychiatric theory and practice.
+AAPP aims to enhance the effectiveness of teachers, researchers, practitioners, and others by illuminating philosophical issues related to psychiatry.
+AAPP also aims to consider the ways by which examination of psychiatric knowledge, theories, and practices can enrich and challenge basic philosophical assumptions about mind, knowledge, and subjectivity, among other objects of philosophical investigation.

 The goals of AAPP are realized through: